CNSakibBS-23/movie-picker/README.md

 # Movie Picker App

-This Project is about picking movies according to wishlist or watch later.
+This Project is about picking movies according to Wishlist or Already Watched.

 ## Used Technologies

 In this project there is a usage of:
--React JS
+- React JS
--React Router
+- React Router
--React Hooks
+- React Hooks (UseState,UseContext)
+- Tailwind CSS
--Tailwind CSS
+- Custom CSS

-### `user can`
+## Features

--Watch diffrent movie informations
+- Watch diffrent movie informations (Movie Title,Year,Rating,Description)
--Select movies according to their wishlist
+- Select movies according to their wishlist using Watch Later Button
--can select movies they have already watched
+- Can select movies they have Already Watched using Already Watched button
+- User can Remove items from Watch later and Already Watch components by clicking Remove Button
+- Users gets automatic notification after every event by dafult UI alert function.
+- Responsive UI